tjFogarty/tj-ie/src/site/posts/building-my-site-part-ii-setup.md

 ### Plugins

-<p>Already, Craft 3&#160;{% external-link "https://plugins.craftcms.com/", "has quite a collection of great plugins" %} and I wasted no time in going through them.
-To be honest, I only had a few ideas of the things I needed, the rest fell into my life as I figured they'd be nice to have.</p>
+Already, Craft 3&#160;[has quite a collection of great plugins](https://plugins.craftcms.com/) and I wasted no time in going through them.
+To be honest, I only had a few ideas of the things I needed, the rest fell into my life as I figured they'd be nice to have.

-<li>{% external-link "https://github.com/craftcms/contact-form", "Contact Form" %} - &quot;Add a simple contact form to your Craft CMS site&quot;</li>
+- [Contact Form](https://github.com/craftcms/contact-form) - &quot;Add a simple contact form to your Craft CMS site&quot;
-<li>{% external-link "https://github.com/sjelfull/craft3-http2serverpush", "HTTP2 Server Push" %} - &quot;Automatically add HTTP2 Link headers for CSS, JS and image assets.&quot;</li>
+- [HTTP2 Server Push](https://github.com/sjelfull/craft3-http2serverpush) - &quot;Automatically add HTTP2 Link headers for CSS, JS and image assets.&quot;
-<li>{% external-link "https://github.com/nystudio107/craft3-typogrify", "Typogrify" %} - &quot;Typogrify prettifies your web typography by preventing ugly quotes and &#8216;widows' and more&quot;</li>
+- [Typogrify](https://github.com/nystudio107/craft3-typogrify) - &quot;Typogrify prettifies your web typography by preventing ugly quotes and &#8216;widows' and more&quot;
-<li>{% external-link "https://github.com/mister-bk/craft-plugin-mix", "Mix" %} - &quot;Helper plugin for Laravel Mix in Craft CMS templates.&quot;</li>
+- [Mix](https://github.com/mister-bk/craft-plugin-mix) - &quot;Helper plugin for Laravel Mix in Craft CMS templates.&quot;
-<li>{% external-link "https://github.com/selvinortiz/craft-plugin-doxter", "Doxter" %} - &quot;Markdown Editor &amp; Parser for Craft 3.&quot;</li>
+- [Doxter](https://github.com/selvinortiz/craft-plugin-doxter) - &quot;Markdown Editor &amp; Parser for Craft 3.&quot;
-<li>{% external-link "https://github.com/Dolphiq/craft3-plugin-redirect", "Redirect Manager" %} - &quot;Manage 301 and 302 redirects with an easy to use user interface.&quot;</li>
+- [Redirect Manager](https://github.com/Dolphiq/craft3-plugin-redirect) - &quot;Manage 301 and 302 redirects with an easy to use user interface.&quot;
-<li>{% external-link "https://github.com/craftcms/mailgun", "Mailgun" %} - &quot;Mailgun integration for Craft CMS.&quot;</li>
+- [Mailgun](https://github.com/craftcms/mailgun) - &quot;Mailgun integration for Craft CMS.&quot;
-<li>{% external-link "https://github.com/jmx2inc/picpuller-for-craft3", "Pic Puller" %} - &quot;Integrate Instagram into Craft CMS.&quot;</li>
+- [Pic Puller](https://github.com/jmx2inc/picpuller-for-craft3) - &quot;Integrate Instagram into Craft CMS.&quot;
-- {% external-link "https://github.com/Rias500/craft3-scout", "Scout" %} - &quot;Craft Scout provides a simple solution for adding full-text search to your entries.
+- [Scout](https://github.com/Rias500/craft3-scout) - &quot;Craft Scout provides a simple solution for adding full-text search to your entries.
 Scout will automatically keep your search indexes in sync with your entries.&quot;

 ### Entries and Templates